-The purpose of the long-term incentive is to give the EC an ownership interest in dormakaba and a participation in the long-term performance of the company and thus to align their interests to those of the shareholders.
+The purpose of the long-term incentive is to provide the EC with an ownership interest in dormakaba and a participation in the long-term performance of the company and thus to align their interests to those of the shareholders.

-The long-term incentive award is split into two components: one third is granted in form of restricted shares of dormakaba subject to a three-year blocking period.
-This component of the award is designed to provide participants an ownership interest in the long-term value creation of the company by making them shareholders.
-The other two-thirds of the award is granted in form of performance share units of dormakaba subject to a three-year performance-based vesting period.
-This component of the award is designed to reward participants for the future performance of the earnings per share (EPS) and the relative TSR of the company over the three-year performance period.
+The PSUs are subject to a three-year performance-based vesting period.
+The award is designed to reward participants for the future performance of the earnings per share (EPS) and the relative TSR of the company over the three-year performance period.
 Both performance conditions are equally weighted at 50%.
 The vesting level may range from 0% to a maximum of 200% of the original number of units granted (maximum two shares for each performance share unit originally granted).

-Prior to September 2020, TSR was measured relative to companies of the SMIM – of which dormakaba was part of.
-Effective 21 September 2020, dormakaba no longer belongs to the SMIM.
-The NCC subsequently reviewed the performance peer group and concluded that the SPI Industrials is a more appropriate peer group based on the size and relevance of companies in the index.
-An index was selected as a performance benchmark because of the insufficient number of direct competitors of dormakaba that are publicly listed.
-Therefore, the SPI Industrials as an index of companies of comparable size listed on the SIX Swiss Exchange was the most appropriate alternative.
-The long-term incentive award continues to provide for a 100% vesting for performance on median.
+The relative TSR is measured relative to the SPI Industrials index: this index was selected as the performance benchmark because of the insufficient number of direct competitors of dormakaba that are publicly listed, which does not allow for a suitable customized peer group.
+Therefore, the SPI Industrials as an index of companies of comparable size listed on the SIX Swiss Exchange, was the most appropriate alternative.

 The vesting formula has been designed in line with market practice for Swiss publicly traded companies to combine pay for performance compensation principles and reach alignment with the long-term shareholder interest.
 It has both challenging targets and no excessive leverage.
 To reach the target, the company needs to outperform half of the peers in respect of relative TSR and needs to outperform GDP growth by 2% points on the EPS condition.
 While there is no payout below the threshold levels of performance, a partial payout is still possible for a performance between the threshold and the target.
 On the other side, an extraordinary performance is required to reach the cap of 200%.

-Restricted shares and performance share units are usually awarded annually in September.
-In case of voluntary termination by the participant restricted shares remain blocked and the performance share units are forfeited without any compensation.
-If a participant is terminated for cause, restricted shares that are blocked at the time of termination must be returned to the company and the performance share units are forfeited without any compensation.
-In case of termination without cause or retirement, restricted shares remain blocked, and the performance share units are subject to a pro rata vesting at the regular vesting date.
-In case of disability, death or change of control, the blocking period of the shares is lifted, and performance share units are subject to an accelerated pro rata vesting based on a performance assessment by the BoD (see also Corporate Governance Report 'Changes of control and defense measures').
-The conditions for the award of shares and performance share units are governed by the stock award plans of dormakaba.
+Performance share units are usually awarded annually in September.
+In case of voluntary termination by the participant or if a participant is terminated for cause, performance share units are forfeited without any compensation.
+In case of termination without cause or retirement, performance share units are subject to a pro rata vesting at the regular vesting date.
+In case of disability, death, or change of control, performance share units are subject to an accelerated pro rata vesting based on a performance assessment by the BoD (see also Corporate Governance Report).
+The conditions for the award of performance share units are governed by the stock award plans of dormakaba.

-The long-term incentive awards are subject to clawback and malus provisions since 2019.
-In certain circumstances, such as in the case of financial restatement due to material non-compliance with financial reporting requirements or of fraudulent behavior or substantial willful misconduct, the BoD may decide to suspend the vesting or forfeit any granted long-term incentive award (malus provision) or to require the reimbursement of vested shares delivered under the long-term incentive (clawback provision).
+The long-term incentive awards have been subject to claw-back and malus provisions since 2019.
+In certain circumstances, such as in the case of financial restatement due to material non-compliance with financial reporting requirements or fraudulent behavior or substantial willful misconduct, the BoD may decide to suspend the vesting or forfeit any granted long-term incentive award (malus provision) or to require the reimbursement of vested shares delivered under the long-term incentive (claw-back provision).

 4. Employment contracts